 They are constructed from a variety of materials including papier-mâché, wire, wood and glass.
 If you look closely you can also see small pieces of animal fur and feathers – used to resemble the hairy parts of a plant.
 As each model is put together and painted by hand, each one is unique.

-We think that this is probably one of the largest collections of its kind in the world held in one place.
+We think that this is probably one of the largest collections of its kind in the UK held in one place.